Valuable Resources for

 We ONLY recommend tools here that we find helpful.
 Some of these are our affiliate links, but to ensure that we keep it 100% helpful (thus fulfilling our brand promise), we include ONLY tools we stand behind 100%.
 This also means that we use the recommended tools here.
 (Read our full Terms of Service.)

 Copywriting Business-Building Tools

-Status: Paid ($497); Currently ONLY accepting payments via DM
+Status: Paid ($497); Currently ONLY accepting students via DM

 Need help growing your copywriting business?
 Many courses and copywriting coaches will sell you on a single tactic, and tell you that’s the be-all, end-all for all your copywriting client woes.

-This official masterclass, brought to you by the founder of the Freelance Copywriter Collective Valerio Puggioni, gives you all the tools you need to build your copywriting business.
-Having worked with major brands like Oberlo and Unbounce, and having hired and trained dozens of writers, copywriters, translators, and designers, Valerio knows the ins-and-outs of what it takes to land high-paying projects.
+This official course, brought to you by Freelance Copywriter Collective founder Valerio Puggioni, gives you all the tools you need to build your copywriting business.
+Having worked with major brands like Oberlo and Unbounce, he’s hired and trained dozens of writers, copywriters, translators, and designers, so he knows the ins-and-outs of what it takes to land high-paying projects.

-From positioning to getting a great LinkedIn profile up that’ll draw your clients to you, this is the ONLY masterclass you need that’ll give you all the tools to go from beginning freelance copywriter to professional copywriting business owner.
+From positioning to getting a great LinkedIn profile up that’ll draw your clients to you, this is the ONLY course you need that’ll give you all the tools to go from beginning freelance copywriter to professional copywriting business owner.

 Interested?
 Ping Valerio or someone on the team directly on Facebook!

 SEMRush and Ahrefs are the 2 beasts of SEO.
 Moz was another one, but it’s fallen behind considerably.
 SEMRush is known as the swiss army knife of SEO.
 It’s got a decent competitive analysis tool, keyword tracking is pretty good, and you can do some cool stuff with keyword research.